Yordan Alvarez Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in MLB.

-- The Rangers have the 16th-ranked team ERA among all MLB pitching staffs (4.18).
+- The Rangers' 4.25 team ERA ranks 17th among all league pitching staffs.

-- Rangers pitchers combine to rank 15th in baseball in home runs allowed (164 total, 1.2 per game).
+- Rangers pitchers combine to give up 170 total home runs at a rate of 1.2 per game (to rank 17th in the league).

 © 2023 Data Skrive.
 All rights reserved.